 It is obvious that there are materials needed to mount the solar panels.
 In our case, we have a flat roof.
 On a flat roof, the optimum is that the solar panels will be located in the south direction and are mounted with an angle of 15 degrees.
 Also, electrical wire electricity cable is involved and in most situations, there will be an addition to be made on the fuse box.
 In your situation, this can be different, of course.

 This device will invert the generated electricity from DC to alternating current.

-If your roof has some shadow on a certain time a day, it can be wise to install optimizers.
-They will take care that every panel are not limited in yield by other solar panels.
+If your roof has some shadow on a certain time of a day, it can be wise to install optimizers.
+They will take care that every panel is not limited in yield by other solar panels.

 Calculate the yield of solar panels in the Netherlands

 This is a more theoretical subject.
 A watt peak or Wp is used as an indicator for the efficiency of the solar panels.
 The efficiency is 0.9 kWh/Wp in a year in the Netherlands, in the optimum situation.